IBM-Cloud/terraform-provider-ibm/website/docs/r/cos_bucket_objectlock_configuration.html.markdown

 ```
 # Enabling Objectlockconfguration on an existing bucket
-To enable objectlock configuration on an existing bucket , create a COS bucket with object versioning enabled and pass the crn of the COS bucket and location of the bucket to `ibm_cos_bucket_objectlock_configuration.bucket_crn` and `ibm_cos_bucket_objectlock_configuration.bucket_location` as shown in the example.
+To enable objectlock configuration on an existing bucket , create a COS bucket with object versioning enabled and pass the crn of the COS bucket and location of the bucket to `ibm_cos_bucket_object_lock_configuration.bucket_crn` and `ibm_cos_bucket_object_lock_configuration.bucket_location` as shown in the example.

 ## Example usage